Suing for Mental Anguish

 How Our Attorneys Can Help You Sue for Mental Anguish

 Because mental anguish isn’t immediately apparent like a physical injury, recovering compensation for it is often challenging.
-Our Oklahoma personal injury lawyers can gather your medical records, speak with mental health experts, and take care of any other tasks involved in proving your mental anguish.
+Our Oklahoma personal injury lawyers can gather your medical records, speak with mental health experts, and handle other tasks to prove your mental anguish.
 We can also handle all the details and legal work of your case.
-We know you’re in pain and want to make this process as simple for you as we can.
+We know you’re in pain and want to make this process as simple as possible.

-The team at Abel Law Firm knows mental anguish from an accident is a real thing and understands the toll it can take on your life.
-Call us at (405) 239-7046 or reach out online for a free consultation with one of our compassionate attorneys.
+The team at Abel Law Firm knows mental anguish from an accident is real and understands the toll it can take on your life.
+Call us at (405) 239-7046 or reach out online for a consultation with one of our compassionate attorneys.